our science

 sFIDA is a platform technology for quantitation and sizing of single protein aggregates at unprecedented levels of sensitivity and specificity.

-The sFIDA platform technology offers a cutting-edge approach for the quantitative detection of single oligomers and aggregates, which serve as biomarkers of central nervous system (CNS) diseases such as Alzheimer’s Disease (AD) and Parkinson’s Disease (PD).
-This platform integrates the precision of selective immunoassays with the superior sensitivity of fluorescence microscopy to count single particles.
-As a result, sFIDA can detect these biomarkers at unprecedented levels of sensitivity and specificity.
+The sFIDA platform technology provides a cutting-edge approach for the quantitative detection of single oligomers and aggregates that serve as biomarkers for CNS diseases such as Alzheimer’s disease and Parkinson’s disease.
+The platform combines the precision of selective immunoassays with the superior sensitivity of fluorescence microscopy to count individual particles.
+As a result, sFIDA enables detection of these biomarkers with unprecedented sensitivity and specificity.

-The versatility of the sFIDA platform is further highlighted by its successful application to a range of conditions and biological material, including brain homogenate, cerebrospinal fluid, blood plasma, and even stool samples.
-This broad applicability enables the use of sFIDA technology in diverse clinical and research settings, allowing for a more comprehensive understanding of the molecular basis of neurodegenerative disorders.
+The versatility of the sFIDA platform is demonstrated by its successful application across a variety of conditions and biological matrices, including brain homogenate, cerebrospinal fluid, blood plasma, and even stool samples.
+This broad applicability makes sFIDA a powerful tool in both clinical and research settings, advancing the molecular understanding of neurodegenerative disorders.

 How it works